GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 Though we use two terms to describe immersive experiences&mdash;augmented reality and virtual reality&mdash;many think of them on a spectrum from complete reality to completely virtual, with degrees of immersion in between.
-The 'X in XR is intended to reflect that thinking by being a sort of algebraic variable that stands for anything in the spectrum of immersive experiences.
+The 'X' in XR is intended to reflect that thinking by being a sort of algebraic variable that stands for anything in the spectrum of immersive experiences.